 - 1 tablespoon garlic, smashed and minced

-- 1 (12-ounce) jar roasted red peppers, drained and chopped
+- 1 (12-oz) jar roasted red peppers, drained and chopped

-- 1 (7-ounce) can diced green chiles, not drained (fire roasted)
+- 1 (7-oz) can diced green chiles (fire roasted), not drained

 - 2 teaspoons kosher salt